BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[One shows past events, one present conditions, one future possibilities\]

-ANCIENT NOAIDI: \*Which pattern speaks most urgently to you now?
+ANCIENT THAUM: \*Which pattern speaks most urgently to you now?
 Trust your perception.\*

 \[Player selects one pattern - character-defining moment\]

 \[The chosen pattern expands, revealing deeper meanings\]

-ANCIENT NOAIDI: \*You see beyond the surface.
+ANCIENT THAUM: \*You see beyond the surface.
 Autumn\'s wisdom begins to unfold for you.\*

 \[The leaf pattern solidifies into an intricate mobile of preserved leaves\]

-ANCIENT NOAIDI: \*This will help you remember what the leaves taught you.
+ANCIENT THAUM: \*This will help you remember what the leaves taught you.
 It holds autumn\'s first lesson.\*

 \[Wispy glides to perch on player\'s shoulder\]